ArchimedesFTW/Realtime-Audio-Video-Sync-Tool/README.md

 ## Installation
+You can install and run the tool yourself using:
 ```bash
 pip install -r requirements.txt
 python main.py
 ```

+It has been tested/built with python 3.11 but most other versions should work too.

 ## Other tips

 #### Casting
-In order to , cast your browser tab to your chromecast and use that tab as the audio source.
+If your system doesn't have bluetooth but the speaker does support audio casting, you can still use this tool.
+To do this, you would need to cast your browser tab to your chromecast and use that tab as the audio source.
 Your video source can be anything else.
 To cast your browser tab, read here:

 https://support.google.com/chromecast/answer/3228332?hl=en

 #### Defeating non-constant audio latency
 If you have a speaker who's latency changes everytime you start playing an video, you can make the latency constant by playing a silent audio file in the background.
 You can find a silent audio files here: